 Re-calibrated against the latest models, every quarter

-Hire engineers who can actually think.
+Hire engineers who can think.

 AI allowed and logged · 90-minute screens · Pay per screen, no seats